Understanding legal terminology can be difficult. Here are some terms that you might come across throughout your separation and divorce.

 Limitations: Time limits imposed by the laws and Rules of Court.
 If certain things are not done (claim support, division of property) then the right to claim is lost unless the Court grants special permission.

 Litigation: Resolving a dispute by using the Courts and the adversarial process.

 Marriage: The voluntary union for life of one man and one woman to the exclusion of all others.
-In Canada, marriage involves a religious or civil ceremony that complies with the procedural requirements of provincial or territorial laws where the marriage takes place.
-Marriage creates the legal status of husband and wife and the legal obligations arising from that status.
+It creates the legal status of husband and wife and the legal obligations arising from that status.

 Marriage contract: An agreement between a husband and wife outlining the spouses’ respective responsibilities and obligations.
 Some contracts also include agreements as to how property and ongoing obligations will be shared if the marriage breaks down.

 Matrimonial home: Where the family or legally married couple have resided.
 Common-law spouses never have them (as recognized in law) because they have no statutory property rights.
 It is possible to have more than one at a time.

 Matrimonial settlement agreement: A written agreement between the parties settling the differences.
 It can deal with property, custody, access, support and any other matter.
 Sometimes also called a “Separation Agreement”.

 Mediation: A process by which people in situations of potential conflict attempt to resolve their differences and reach a mutually acceptable agreement.
 Neutral third parties can often help the parties retain a focus on the problems to be solved and possible solutions.

 Motion: A request to the Court for a particular Order pending trial, such as interim custody or support.
 Filed with an Affidavit.